 You are a family in transition and you need to know how to homeschool for a short season.

-A season when you must homeschool for a short time because of a job change, travel, busy schedule or other family needs.
+You’re finding that you need to homeschool for a short time because of a job change, travel, busy schedule, global pandemic or other family needs.

 You know it’s only for a short season… a few months or weeks.

-Your options are limited, resources are in short supply, finances are tight and your kids need an education in the midst of stressful transition, moving and change.
+Your options might be limited, resources are in short supply, finances are tight and your kids need an education in the midst of stressful transition, moving and change.

 Maybe you live overseas and the school years don’t match up to the next country you are moving to.

 You might have only 2 months left of the school year and you are about to go on furlough.

 It’s possible that your kids have some gaps in their learning and you need to catch them up for a new country’s school system.
 Or, you realize that they’ve learned a new language and that has effected their grammar and spelling and punctuation.